 - Shortfin Mako (Isurus oxyrinchus) – maximum length of 13 feet.
 Pic.

-IUCN Redlist Status: The sharks listed above are classified as “Least Concern (LC)” at the IUCN Redlist, the organization which keeps track of endangered and threatened species around the globe.
+IUCN Redlist Status: All the sharks listed above are classified as “Least Concern (LC)” at the IUCN Redlist, the organization which keeps track of endangered and threatened species around the globe.
 The sharks listed exist in a healthy population with high numbers around Florida, otherwise, official Florida websites would remove them from the legally targeted list.

 Prohibited Sharks for Harvesting in Florida Waters